Who is Chris Von Wilpert?

 Most marketers think my approach is silly.

-They wonder why I run ads to blog posts and not email opt-in pages, webinar landing pages or free book offers.
+They wonder why I run ads to blog posts and not email opt-in pages, webinar registration pages or free book offers.

 They wonder why I’m not posting content to my blog 3x per week for SEO.